aminjafari-dev/learning_english/lib/features/daily_lessons/README.md

 3. Use cases are invoked to retrieve data from repositories.
 4. Repositories coordinate with data sources (remote/local, AI) to fetch/generate data.
 5. Data is mapped to domain entities and emitted as Bloc states.
-6. UI widgets display the data, updating reactively.
+6. UI widgets display the data in a unified scrollable view, updating reactively.
+7. User can scroll through vocabularies and phrases together using a single scroll controller.
-7. User can tap "Refresh Lessons" to trigger a refresh event, repeating the flow.
+8. User can tap "Refresh Lessons" to trigger a refresh event, repeating the flow.

 ## Key Components
 - Clean Architecture (feature-first organization)